EXPECT 20 – 25 WEEK LEAD TIMES ON ALL CHASSIS ORDERS. WE APPRECIATE YOUR PATIENCE.

-Every week our sales team is asked "what is the best chassis for me?"
-That is a very complex question when you look at the different chassis systems we offer.
-Whether you are a hunter, competitor, recreational shooter, or anything in between, all of those applications are going to require a different overall rifle weight and rifle features to make sure you can perform at your best.
+Every week, our sales team is asked, "What is the best chassis for me?"
+That is a very complex question when looking at our different chassis systems.
+Whether you are a hunter, competitor, recreational shooter, or anything in between, all of those applications will require a different overall rifle weight and rifle features to make sure you can perform at your best.

 Every rifle chassis build starts with an action.
 This will dictate which chassis systems you have to choose from.
 If you don't want limitations and haven't purchased one yet, the Remington 700 inlets are offered for every XLR chassis.
 You can view the entire list here.